19 to Zero

-19 to Zero is a not-for-profit science communications initiative based in Calgary, Alberta.
+19 to Zero is a Canadian not-for-profit behavioural sciences initiative based in Calgary, Alberta.
 Hosted at the University of Calgary, the public–private partnership is made up of around 500 members including public health specialists, academics, behavioural psychologists, marketers and multimedia creators.
 Its purpose is to increase confidence in vaccines for COVID-19 and other diseases by tackling vaccine hesitancy.
 The group publishes materials on its website and through partner organizations, including videos, billboards, presentations, brochures and in-person events.

 History

 Founding

-19 to Zero was launched in August 2020 at the University of Calgary in order to influence the behaviour of the general public surrounding public health measures and COVID-19 vaccines.
+19 to Zero was launched in August 2020 at the University of Calgary in order to influence the behaviour of the public surrounding public health measures and COVID-19 vaccines.
 The group's primary goal is to increase vaccine uptake in order to meet immunization targets, working to coordinate messaging among health care workers across Canada.

-19 to Zero and the University of Toronto conducted a survey in the fall of 2020 to gauge routine vaccination rates following the COVID-19 pandemic.
+19 to Zero and the University of Toronto conducted a survey in the fall of 2020 to gauge routine vaccination rates following the declaration of the COVID-19 pandemic.

+In September 2020, Alberta Innovates announced a $392,080 grant to fund 19 to Zero with a project titled "Changing COVID-19 Behaviors through a data-driven targeted marketing campaign."

+19 to Zero collaborated in the development of the University of Calgary School of Public Policy's Vaccine Hesitancy Guide, and participated in the Faster Together program to "promote Covid-19 vaccine acceptance."